Reducing out of stocks: 5 ways you can avoid losing sales

 Stock is one of the biggest investments and risks for a retail business.
 Have too much, and you’re landed with a whole load of products blocking up your storerooms and warehouses which you can’t shift.
 Too little, and you can expect a load of disappointed customers who won’t shop with you again because they can’t get hold of what they want.
 It’s all about getting the right balance – but for many retailers this is a real struggle.
 The problem is they lack the insights they need to manage their stock in the most effective way.

-Today, when customers walk into your store with the intention of purchasing, most expect to be able to walk away with the item straight away – or buy it there and then, and have it delivered quickly.
-If they can’t do that, they will find another retailer who can.
-Many will already have done their research online, and have come into your store to see the product in person.
-They may have seen that the item is in stock online, and assumed it’ll be available in your store too.
+Many customers visit your store to see the product in person, and some will have even done their research online already.
+They may have seen the item in-stock in your e-commerce store, and assumed it’d be available in your physical store, too, or vice versa.
 But imagine if it isn’t.
 You don’t have the color they want, and it’s going to take a few days to get it shipped to them.
-They will be disappointed – and chances are, they will head to one of your competitors and spend their money with them instead.
-So how can you avoid risking sending them home empty handed?
+They will be disappointed – and chances are they’ll head to one of your competitors and spend their money with them instead.
+So how can you avoid sending them away empty handed?

 Here are five ways to improve the way you keep track of your inventory, and prevent out-of-stock scenarios: